-• From the ribbon, select 'Execute > Run > Stop' On the 'Debug' toolbar, click on the Press Ctrl+Alt+F6 The debugger normally ends when the current debug process terminates; however, some applications and services (such as Java Virtual Machine) might require the debugger to be manually stopped.
-Step Over Lines of Code To step over the next line of code: • From the ribbon, select 'Execute > Run > Step Over', or • On the 'Debug' toolbar, click on the • Press Alt+F6 Step Into Function Calls To step into a function call: • From the ribbon, select 'Execute > Run > Step In', or • On the 'Debug' toolbar, click on the • Press Shift+F6 If no source is available for the target function then the debugger returns immediately to the caller.
+Step Into Function Calls To step into a function call: From the ribbon, select 'Execute &gt; Run &gt; Step In', or On the 'Debug' toolbar, click on the (Step In) button, or Press Shift+F6 If no source is available for the target function then the Debugger returns immediately to the caller.
 Step Out Of Functions To step out of a function: From the ribbon, select 'Execute > Run > Step Out' On the 'Debug' toolbar, click on the (Step Out) button, or Press Ctrl+F6 If the debugger steps out into a function with no source code, it will continue to step out until a point is found that has source code.
-Show Execution Point While the debugger is paused, to return to the source file and line of code that the debugger is about to execute: • From the ribbon, select 'Execute > Run > Start > Show Execution Point' • On the 'Debug' toolbar, click on the (Show Execution Point) button.
+Show Execution Point While the Debugger is paused, to return to the source file and line of code that the Debugger is about to execute: • From the ribbon, select 'Execute > Run > Start > Show Execution Point' • On the 'Debug' toolbar, click on the □

+(Show Execution Point) button.
 The appropriate line is highlighted, with a pink arrow in the left margin of the screen.
 Output During a debug session, messages display in the Debug window detailing: Startup of session Termination of session Exceptions Errors Trace messages, such as those output using Java System.out or .NET System.Diagnostics.Debug If you double-click on a debug message, either: A pop-up displays with more complete message text, or If there has been a memory leak, the file is displayed at the point at which the error occurred Save Output (and Clear Output) You can save the entire contents of the Debug output to an external .txt file, or you can save selected lines from the output to the Enterprise Architect clipboard.
 To save all of the output to file, click on the (Save output to file) button.

 To save selected lines to the clipboard, right-click on the selection and select the 'Copy Selected to Clipboard' option.

 When you have saved the output or otherwise do not want to display it any more, right-click on the current output and select the 'Clear Results' option.

-Switch to Profiler If you are running a debug session on code, you can stop the debug session and immediately switch to a Profiling session.
-To switch from the Debugger to the Profiler: • From the ribbon, select 'Execute > Analyze > Debugger > Switch to Profiler' On the Debug window, click on the Switch to Profiler' option, or On the Debug toolbar, click on the Switch to Profiler' option The Profiler attaches to the currently-running process.
+Switch to Profiler

+If you are running a debug session on code, you can stop the debug session and immediately switch to a Profiling session.

+To switch from the Debugger to the Profiler:

+- From the ribbon, select 'Execute > Tools > Debugger > Switch to Profiler' - On the Debug window, click on the '\ | Switch to Profiler' option, or - On the Debug toolbar, click on the '\ | Switch to Profiler' option

+The Profiler attaches to the currently-running process.

 This facility is not available for the Java debuggers.